 • There’s nothing wrong with specialization, but you can add value by balancing it with a wider range of experiences, outside views, and ongoing experimentation.

 The book is filled with many other detailed narratives and examples, including Epstein’s own experiences and observations.
 Epstein doesn’t explicitly state his message for each story, nor does he always link them back to a central theme.
 In this summary, we’ve distilled the key ideas with relevant examples.
-Do get our Range book summary bundle for a detailed overview with examples, get a copy of the book, or check out more resources/details at https://davidepstein.com/the-range/.
+You can purchase the book here, or check out more resources/details at https://davidepstein.com/the-range/.

 Click here to download the Range summary & infographic